Department of Interdisciplinary Studies

 DYNAMICS OF GRIEF AND LOSS IN A FAMILY CONTEXT

-The course examines the grief processes that take within families as they experience loss.
-This course will explore a variety of factors that facilitate and/or impede the ability to function after loss.
-An international component, drawing primarily on Asian and African materials, will broaden the understanding of loss and grief beyond the dominant cultural views of North America.
+This course will undertake an examination of the various grief processes that take place within families as they experience various kinds of loss.
+Through readings and lectures we explore a variety of factors which facilitates and/or impede the ability to function after loss.
+An international component, drawing on materials primarily Asian will broaden the understanding of loss and grief beyond the dominant cultural views of North America.
+The course will also have a workshop component where students are made to look inside themselves and eventually understand their own reactions to personal and private losses.